KBOX1234/multiplayer-lib/README.md

-# Simple Multiplayer Networking Librayr
+# Simple Multiplayer Networking Library

 libsmpn is a simple networking library designed on top of Enet.
 My goals with libsmpn is to make it easy to make multiplayer games in C/C++.